fatedier/frp/README.md

 **type** can be tcp or http.

-Type tcp will dial the service port and type http will send a http rquest to service and require a 200 response.
+Type tcp will dial the service port and type http will send a http request to the service and require a HTTP 200 response.

 Type tcp configuration: